 While the trail is steep with 494 steps, it is safe and well-maintained.
 Plus, there are plenty of breathtaking viewpoints to break up the hike, including The Grotto and Pulpit Rock.

 Families can continue on to the Exclamation Point Trail.
 Across from the stairs, take a series of switchbacks and steps through the cliffside.

-While the trail is mostly uphill and slightly strenuous, it’s only about twenty minutes to Exclamation Point, with plenty of points of interest along the way.
+For short trails near Asheville, Exclamation Point Trail is mostly uphill and moderate to slightly strenuous.
+However, it’s only about twenty minutes to Exclamation Point, with plenty of points of interest along the way.

-If you are looking for impressive, but easy hikes near Asheville, head to the Catawba Falls Trailhead for another waterfall hike.
+If you are looking for impressive, but easy hikes near Asheville, head to the Catawba Falls Trailhead for another waterfall trek.

 About thirty minutes outside of Asheville and off of I-40, visitors can easily find the Catawba Falls Trailhead parking lot.

-From here, it’s an easy 1.5-mile hike (3 miles round trip) with a mild but steady incline to the 100-foot waterfall.
+From here, it’s a moderately easy 1.5-mile hike (3 miles round trip) with a mild but steady incline to the 100-foot waterfall.
 Leashed dogs are welcome here, as well.

 The trail ends at the base of Catawba Falls.
 While you may be tempted to hike up to Upper Catawba Falls, know that it is not recommended.